Phospholipid phosphatase 3

-Lipid phosphate phosphohydrolase 3 (LPP3), also known as phospholipid phosphatase 3 (PLPP3) and phosphatidic acid phosphatase type 2B (PAP-2b or PPAP2B), is an enzyme that in humans is encoded by the PPAP2B gene on chromosome 1.
+Phospholipid phosphatase 3, also called LLP3, is an enzyme that in humans is encoded by the PLPP3 gene (previously PPAP2B).
 It is ubiquitously expressed in many tissues and cell types.
 LPP3 is a cell-surface glycoprotein that hydrolyzes extracellular lysophosphatidic acid (LPA) and short-chain phosphatidic acid.
 Its function allows it to regulate vascular and embryonic development by inhibiting LPA signaling, which is associated with a wide range of human diseases, including cardiovascular disease and cancer, as well as developmental defects.
 The PPAP2B gene also contains one of 27 loci associated with increased risk of coronary artery disease.

 Structure

 Gene

 The PPAP2B gene resides on chromosome 1 at the band 1p32.2 and includes 6 exons.

 Protein

 LPP3 is a member of the PAP-related phosphoesterase family.
 It is a type 2 activity PAP, which localizes to the plasma membrane, and is one of four known LPP isoforms.
 As an integral membrane protein, LPP3 contains six hydrophobic transmembrane domains and a hydrophilic catalytic site composed of three conserved domains.
 One catalytic domain is proposed to bind the substrate while the other two contribute to dephosphorylation of the substrate.
 The catalytic site typically faces the extracellular matrix when located on the cell membrane and faces the lumen when located in intracellular membranes.
 This protein can form homo- and hetero-oligomers.